tighnarifox/game615-spring2023/README.md

 Get the six cows by launching ALIENS before time runs out by pressing space and move down pressing D

 **Game goal:**
-You're an alien spaceship floating in space and you need space cows.
-Get the 6 cows by launching the aliens to increase your score before the time runs out where you lose.
+You're an alien spaceship that's lost control and is now rotating and floating in space but you need space cows.
+Get the 6 cows by launching the aliens to increase your score before the time runs out.

 [**Playable link to game**](https://tighnarifox.github.io/game615-spring2023-02/exercisee02/play/)